 Why Some Deals Don’t Close

 The healthcare services mergers and acquisitions marketplace is very robust.
 There are consolidating buyers in every segment using acquisitions to build critical mass within this highly fragmented industry.
-Even though the environment is conducive to successfully closing transactions, some deals don’t close.
+Even though the environment is conducive to successfully closing transactions, some healthcare M&A deals don’t close.

 Individual company characteristics that can impact the selling price are known as value drivers.
 Certain value drivers are commonly associated with a given company not yielding the premium demanded by the seller.